tomnyson/tomnyson/README.md

 •	Familiarity with Linux operating systems.
 •	Knowledge of the latest cryptology techniques for secure communication.

-PHP developer	APR 2017 – JUN 2018
+### PHP developer(APR 2017 – JUN 2018)
-Vmax
+#### Vmax
-•	Experience in developing Magento e-commerce and CMS solutions following the software development lifecycle
+- Experience in developing Magento e-commerce and CMS solutions following the software development lifecycle
-•	Ability to customize and deploy Magento extensions and themes
+- Ability to customize and deploy Magento extensions and themes
-•	Knowledge of the latest Magento versions and updates
+- Knowledge of the latest Magento versions and updates
-•	Experience mentoring other members of the team
+- Experience mentoring other members of the team
-PHP developer	MAR 2016 – NOV 2016
+### PHP developer(MAR 2016 – NOV 2016)
-goodland
+#### goodland
-•	Writing software programs from design specifications
+- Writing software programs from design specifications
-•	Compliance with coding quality standards
+- Compliance with coding quality standards
-•	Code review and refactoring
+- Code review and refactoring
-•	Willingness to learn new technologies
+- Willingness to learn new technologies

 ## EDUCATION
 VNUHCM - University of Science	2011-2018